RadoslawRusiniak/jnp2c-/README.md

 How to run it?

 Don't remember.
 If you have Visual Studio it should guide you.
 If you don't, well, install Visual Studio.

+Why does the project have this weird name?

+JNP2-C# was an abbreviation for university class ("Jezyki i Narzedzia Programowania 2" in Polish - "Languages and Programming Tools 2" in English).
+And somehow '#' was changed into '-'.